 Meanwhile, the personal contemporaneous reporting of Reverend George Lane himself repeatedly referred to the “revival” sweeping through Palmyra, and outward from there, in the fall of 1824.
 Reverend Walters quoted Lane’s reports extensively in his 1969 Dialogue essay.23 In fact, Lane’s accounts are corroborated with precision by Lucy Mack Smith’s own written history of her family.
 In her original handwritten manuscript of that history, Lucy, who faithfully chronicled every event she deemed important in her family’s past, mentioned no time of religious excitement occurring in 1820, but had much today about the religious excitement transpiring shortly after her son Alvin died, which occurred on November 19, 1823.
 Alvin’s passing fell about two months after Joseph had received his first visit from the angel to proclaim the advent of the Book of Mormon, and Lucy specifically remembers Alvin on his deathbed encouraging Joseph to live so as to be worthy to retrieve the buried plates.
 Thereafter, as discussed above, in response to the religious excitement in their town, Lucy and three of her children began attending a local Protestant church.24

 Fairmormon.org, an apologetic website devoted to defending LDS doctrine and history, has written an article addressing the historical of evidence of what was and was not occurring in Palmyra when Joseph Smith lived there in 1820.
 Entitled “Religious activity in the Palmyra area in 1820,” it illustrates what we have come to believe is the typical LDS response to this inconvenient hole in the historical record.
 In an effort to bolster Joseph Smith’s version, the article lists four towns cited in the Palmyra Register newspaper as having experienced revivals in 1820.
 However, the towns listed are not anywhere near the vicinity of Palmyra; they’re in fact great distances away in the context of 1820 travel times.
 Moreover, the article argues, without support, that Joseph’s family would have read this newspaper, and doing so would have given Joseph “the sense that there was substantial revival activity in the region.”
 The article not only ignores the fact that another Palmyra newspaper, the Wayne Sentinel, never mentioned any revival activity in the Palmyra area during this time, but it also ignores the fact that when an actual revival and heightened excitement about religion came to Palmyra in 1824, not only did the Wayne Sentinel write about it, but all the newspapers put out by the Presbyterians, Methodists and Baptists did as well.
 Other LDS historians writing about this issue, Richard Lloyd Anderson and Milton Backman, Jr. also avoid the point that the description of what happened during 1824-25 fits perfectly with what Joseph Smith described as happening in 1820, a year in which the records are silent.
 Richard Bushman didn’t address this fact, either, when he defended the official First Vision account 48 years ago in Dialogue, but in 2005, in his famous work Rough Stone Rolling, he does acknowledge, at least in footnotes, the evidence contradicting Joseph Smith’s version.
 See footnotes 27, 29, 30 and 34, p.
-570. However, in the text, he avoids any direct discussion of the matter.
+570. However, in the chapter to which those footnotes belong, he avoids any direct discussion of the matter.